-Since Xenopus tadpoles are suspension feeders, we hypothesized that tadpole’s diets could have an important impact on their active gut bacterial communities (Bles, E.J., 1906).
-We made an experiment in which we fed tadpoles with a commonly used micro planktonic-based diet (food 1) or a custom meal (food 2), and monitored their gut microbiome composition using 16S rRNA sequencing on RNAs.
-Zoo and phytoplankton were used as ingredients for food 1 that contained a higher level of fibers (6.4%) than food 2 (2.6%), and food 2 was sterile, devoid of chitin and richer in available glucids 23.9%).
-The food regime did not change significantly tadpole growth (Kruskal-Wallis chi-squared = 0.99, df = 1, p = 0.32) or development (Kruskal-Wallis chi-squared = 0.34, df = 1, p = 0.56, Supplementary Figure 8).
+Since Xenopus tadpoles are suspension feeders, we hypothesized that tadpole’s diets could directly contribute to their active gut bacterial communities (Bles, E.J., 1906).
+We made an experiment in which we fed tadpoles with a commonly used micro planktonic-based diet (food 1, N=9) or a custom meal (food 2, N=9), and monitored their gut microbiome composition using 16S rRNA sequencing on RNAs.
+The micro planktonic food 1 contained a higher level of fibers (6.4%) than food 2 (2.6%).
+The custom meal food 2 was sterile, devoid of chitin and richer in available glucids 23.9%.
+The food regime did not change significantly tadpole growth (Kruskal-Wallis chi-squared = 0.99, df = 1, p = 0.32) or development (Kruskal-Wallis chi-squared = 0.34, df = 1, p = 0.56, Figure_S8).
 We found a total of 485 OTUs shared between the tadpoles fed with one or another diet, and this was making up the majority of the OTUs found in each condition: 485 out of 581, i.e. 83% for food 1 and 485 out of 531 i.e. 91% for food 2.
 We did not observe significant changes of OTU richness (loge(W)=3.14, p=0.13) and phylodiversity using Faith’s index, (loge(W)=3.33, p=0.29).
 The differences of alpha-diversity measured using the Shannon or the Simpson indices were significant (loge(W)=4.34, p=0.001 and loge(W)=4.30, p=0.004, respectively) pointing toward a higher specific richness in tadpoles fed with food 1 (micro planktonic-based diet).
-This difference was confirmed by comparing community structures: mean SES MPD was significantly different (loge(W)=0.69, p=0.001), as did beta-diversity spread (global PERMDISP F=13.42, df=1, N.perm=999, p=0.001).
-However, the mean SES MNTD was not significantly different (loge(W)=3.93, p=0.377).
-The gut bacterial community from tadpoles fed on food 2 (custom meal) was globally more phylogenetically even (Supplementary Figure 8).
+This difference was confirmed by comparing community structures: the mean standardized effect size of mean phylogenetic distances in communities (SES MPD) was significantly different (loge(W)=0.69, p=0.001), as did beta-diversity spread (global PERMDISP F=13.42, df=1, N.perm=999, p=0.001).
+However, the mean standardized effect size of mean nearest taxon distance (SES MNTD) was not significantly different (loge(W)=3.93, p=0.377).
+The gut bacterial community from tadpoles fed on food 2 (custom meal) was globally more phylogenetically even (Figure_S8).
 The custom meal was associated with more Synergistetes at the expense of Firmicutes and Bacteroidetes (Figure 5).
 The taxonomic and phylogenetic composition of gut bacterial communities were also significantly impacted by the diet (PERMANOVA on bray-curtis dissimilarity F=12.64, R2=0.44, p=0.001 and on MNTD dissimilarity F=29.13, R2=0.64, p=0.001), as evidenced on an ordination plot (Figure 5).
 The relative abundances of all five most abundant Phylum differed according to the diet, the most notable being the Synergistetes that accounted for 0.05 to 0.76% in the planktonic diet condition and for 0.80 to 17.72% in the sterile diet condition (Figure 5).
-We found 82 OTUs whose abundance differed significantly according to diet (Supplementary Figure 6).
+We found 82 OTUs whose abundance differed significantly according to diet (Figure_S8).
 For example, Chitinophagacae were abundant in the tadpoles fed with the micro planktonic-based diet, while a Sphingobacteriales was most abundant in tadpoles fed with the artificial diet.
 Altogether, we observed that Xenopus tadpoles gut microbial communities could be shaped by their diet without a noticeable impact on growth and development.

-X. tropicalis microbiome transmission
+Xenopus microbiome transmission